netdata/netdata/aclk/README.md

     this node to Netdata Cloud.

 If your Netdata agent updates automatically, you can also look for error messages in `/var/log/netdata/error.log`.
-Try one of the following two commands to search for ACLK-related errrors.
+Try one of the following two commands to search for ACLK-related errors.

 ```bash
 less /var/log/netdata/error.log